TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     manta-adm show -a | grep ^postgres
     manta-oneach -s postgres 'manatee-adm show'
     ```

-- Ensure the replication **"lag" for that async is not too long**.
-It is
-  imperative that the lag be less than the time since all webapis were
-  updated to V2.

 - Determine the datacenter and server holding that instance.